With her debut novel, “When Shadows Grow Tall,” Rio Americano alumnus Maressa Voss delves into the complexities of truth, perception, and authority.

 “Lovelace starts as an optimist who wants to believe in goodness, but time and circumstance make it harder for him to hold onto that belief,” she said.
 “That struggle is very personal to me.”

-As for future projects, Voss is currently working on a near-future dystopian novel set in Santa Barbara, where she now lives.
+As for future projects, Voss is working on a near-future dystopian novel set in Santa Barbara, where she now lives.
 She calls it her “weird apocalyptic ‘Little House on the Prairie’” book.

 “The premise is simply—95% of the American populace have either migrated to Mars or are in a first-come, first-serve line waiting to get there.
 But this isn’t a story about the ones who leave; it’s about the people who decide to stay,” she said.
 “It’s a story about community and resilience, and it’s a little bit absurd: the main character’s whole goal is to throw this epic dinner party even though civilization is crumbling before her eyes.
 It’s been a blast to write.”